AnonimityCash/BTCturquoise-v2.0.54.3/README.md

 https://
 Testing
 ------------------------------------------------------------------------------------------------

+Get Involved
+Contributions to BTCturquoise are welcomed and encouraged!
+Refer to CONTRIBUTING.md for guidelines on how to contribute to the project.

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing